vttresearch/cryptopp-pqc/Readme.txt

 This repository is a fork of Crypto++ version 8.3.
 3 post-quantum cryptographic algorithms from the NIST post-quantum standardization process have been added into this fork - CRYSTALS-Kyber, CRYSTALS-Dilithium and SABER.

-They are based on the reference implementations:
+They are based on the public-domain reference implementations:

   Kyber by the CRYSTALS team (https://github.com/pq-crystals/kyber)